 Fatal burden, expressed as years of life lost (YLL), measures years lost between the age at which a person dies and the number of years they could have potentially gone on to live, based on the current best life expectancy across the world.

 The attributable burden is the amount of burden that could be avoided if the risk factor were removed.
 The risk factors analysed in the study were selected because they are modifiable, with strong evidence that they are linked to diseases that occur in Australia.
 While it is an extensive list, it does not cover all potential risk factors.

 Information on the health impacts and distribution of different diseases, injuries and risk factors is important for monitoring population health and providing an evidence base to inform health policy and service planning.
 Burden of disease information can also be used to measure the health impact of interventions, and to highlight which diseases or risk factors to focus on when investigating the cost-effectiveness of programs and interventions.

-38% of disease burden could have been avoided or reduced, being due to the modifiable risk factors included in the study
+38% of disease burden in Australia in 2018 is preventable and due to the modifiable risk factors included in this study

-Coronary heart disease was the leading individual disease contributing to burden in Indigenous Australians in 2018
+Overweight (including obesity) was the leading contributor to non-fatal burden in 2018